Hereditary Pheochromocytoma/ Paraganglioma Syndromes – Definition

 • Association with parasympathetic paragangliomas of the brain base and neck

-• Patients with an SDHD mutation frequently have multiple tumors, while patients with an SDHC mutation tend to develop solitary tumors.
+• Patients with a pathogenic SDHD variant frequently have multiple tumors, while patients with a pathogenic SDHC variant tend to develop solitary tumors.

-• Only tumors in the head and neck area – mainly carotid bifurcation tumors – have been reported so far in patients with an SDHAF2 mutation.
+• Only tumors in the head and neck area – mainly carotid bifurcation tumors – have been reported so far in patients with a pathogenic SDHAF2 variant.

-• SDHA: Most common mutation, which is associated with gastrointestinal stromal tumors (GIST)
+• SDHA: Most common pathogenic variant, which is associated with gastrointestinal stromal tumors (GIST)

 Penetrance:

-SDHA, SDHC, SDHAF2, and TMEM127 mutations: unclear to date
+Pathogenic SDHA, SDHC, SDHAF2, and TMEM127 variants: unclear to date

 Overview of the Chapters on This Page: